 -

-To prevent such error-prone usage, the Class-File API now performs eager validation of such int values, including the size of lists.
+To prevent such error-prone usage, the Class-File API now performs eager validation of int values that would be lost after a truncation, including the size of lists.
 Such unrepresentable data will result in an IllegalArgumentException.
 Users who used such silent truncation should migrate to explicit truncation before passing data instead.

-To prevent such error-prone usage, the Class-File API now performs eager validation of such int values, including the size of lists.
+To prevent such error-prone usage, the Class-File API now performs eager validation of int values that would be lost after a truncation, including the size of lists.
 Such unrepresentable data will result in an IllegalArgumentException.
 Users who used such silent truncation should migrate to explicit truncation before passing data instead.

 - relates to